 Seven brackets to three.

-Middle class tax cuts, corporate tax cuts, repatriation for multinationals at a low rate, you know, so we invest in factories and manufacturing centers.
+Middle-class tax cuts, corporate tax cuts, repatriation from multinationals at a low rate.

-Energy independence, you know, should be a huge goal because we got millions of career jobs there.
+Energy independence, you know, should be a huge goal because we've got millions of career jobs there.

-I'd also like to see some adjustments, like the end of the death tax and double taxation.
+I'd also like to see some adjustments like the end of the death tax and double taxation.

 What else would you like to see as part of this?

-If we get a big enough uh small business tax cut so that small businesses are really incentivized to grow and to add jobs, if we can uh repatriate a good bit of the uh two to four trillion dollars that are locked up overseas so that money comes back home and gets invested in the country.
+If we get a big enough small business tax cut so that small businesses are really incentivized to grow and to add jobs, if we can repatriate a good bit of the $2 to $4 trillion that are locked up overseas so that money comes back home and gets invested in the country, some kind of the lowest possible business rate.

 I'm with President Trump.

-Fifteen percent sounds good.
+15% sounds good.

 By the way, they've been after me now three times in a year over the same issue.